National Weather Service United States Department of Commerce

 April 10, 1965:

 Severe Thunderstorms in the afternoon and early evening resulted in severe hail reports throughout much of Clark County.
 Hail up to 2.00 inches in diameter was recorded 30 miles northeast of Huron around 2:40 PM.
-About 6:30 PM, hail 0.75 inches in diameter fell near Garden City on a flock of wild geese in flight, killing 25 of them.
+At about 6:30 PM, hail 0.75 inches in diameter fell near Garden City on a flock of wild geese in flight, killing 25 of them.

 April 10, 1969: